mmerickel/pyramid_auth_demo/README.rst

 ..    object still exists, disallowing deleted users from accessing the system.

-Please reference the documentation in the `docs/` directory for explanations of the different demos and levels of security.
+Please reference the documentation in the `docs/` directory for explanations of the different projects and levels of security.
 A rendered version of the documentation can be found at http://michael.merickel.org/projects/pyramid_auth_demo.